nawabahmadreshi/documentation/pages/marketing-channels/google-conversions.md

 {% prerequisite %}
 - To track installs from Google Ads you should [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
 - If you want to deep link from your ads directly to content, you should [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
+- Ads is a premium product priced on Monthly Active Users.
+Sign up for the Ads product to enable this functionality.
 {% endprerequisite %}

 ## Conversion Setup